This article is only for customers who have Workspaces and Partitions.

 Go to the Database.

-Name the folder you are going to share across workspaces (example: Share Segmentations).
+Name the folder you’re going to share across workspaces (example: Share Segmentations) and click Create.

 Move the Segmentation(s) you want to share into the folder.

 Select the workspace(s) you want to share the folder with.
 Click Save.

 The dialog displays the workspaces you have permission to view, which is why Marketo recommends creating and sharing Segmentations from the Default workspace that has visibility into all workspaces and partitions.